 We believe sustainable change is driven by people power and must be nonviolent.

 To build the world we envision, we need collective action—driven and shaped by grassroots organizers—that engages individuals, movements and policymakers at all levels of society.

 There is a clear link between militarism, despotism, inequality and violence against women, and therefore to create more peaceful societies based on good governance.
 We need to shift from military solutions to nonviolent solutions.

 Decision-making driven and shaped by local women’s organizations and broader women’s movements is profoundly different.
 Women tend to focus on the common good.

 A healthy civil society is essential.

-A vibrant civil society—free from repression and criminalization—sustains change.
+A vibrant civil society—free from repression and criminalization—sustains change and reinforces good governance.
 Support for women human rights defenders at the forefront of peace and environmental struggles worldwide is vitally important to ensure a vibrant civil society.

 Alternative narratives turn individual passion into collective action.

 Creating and supporting alternative narratives is essential to sparking change.
 To bring about political transformation, individuals must broaden their perspectives and vision of what is possible.
 Women’s voices and movements provide those alternative narratives.